SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/whatis.rst

    and their corresponding density, this results in more equal density distributed nodes.
 This is also the implicit step in the algorithm that takes into account the absolute positions of the particles.
-2. The next part is calculating the the center of mass velocity and the velocity distribution for every individual node in the kd-tree.
+2. The next part is calculating the the centre of mass velocity and the velocity distribution for every individual node in the kd-tree.
 3. Than the algorithm estimates the background velocity density function for every particle based on the cell of the particle and the six nearest